-Taurus faced trouble when a long list of their guns, made from 1997 to 2003, had trouble with firing.
-The company faced a class-action lawsuit that paved way for a massive recall on their products.
+Taurus faced trouble when a long list of their guns, made from 1997 to 2003, had trouble firing.
+The company faced a class-action lawsuit that paved the way for a massive recall of its products.

 Get the 411 on the Taurus firearms recall here so you can take the necessary steps in case you own one!

 What You Need to Know About the Taurus Firearms Recall

 You either love 'em or you hate 'em, but Taurus pistols have been around for a while now.
 They always come under fire for making junk semi-autos that do not perform when they should, though.

 They're no Walther PPK.
 Unless you've been living on Mars, you and most gun owners know that Taurus got dragged into court a lot a few years ago with many a class-action lawsuit.

 They have recalled many of their dangerous guns that don't always go bang when they should as well as their firearms that sometimes DO go bang when they should not.

 This article explains what you need to know about the Taurus pistol recall.

 2. Taurus Pistols Recalled

 Unfortunately, at the time of our original post, Taurus Guns' Facebook, Twitter, and website did not have any information about this voluntary million-gun recall.